Do you have a dog as your lovely companion?

 7 Reasons Why Your Dog’s Licking Your Feet

-In the next section, we’ve mentioned the reasons why your dog is licking your feet.
+In the next section, we’ve mentioned why your dog is licking your feet.

 Let’s find out what makes your pup tick-

-There are mainly 2 social motives behind why dogs lick feet.
+There are mainly two social motives behind why dogs lick feet.
 One of the reasons that our canine companions lick our feet is to show they cherish us.

 The tongue is targeted for your toes because it’s your dog’s method of expressing their appreciation.
-Dogs will frequently lick more dominant dogs to demonstrate that they are docile and not a menace.
+Dogs will frequently lick more dominant dogs to demonstrate that they are docile and not menacing.
 And your doggie may be doing the same thing with your feet.

 Reason 2: Your Dog Thinks Your Feet are Meat

-Dogs, like every creature on the globe, have always been looking for food.
+Like every creature on the globe, dogs have always sought food.
 Sometimes dogs may mistake your feet for meat because they are formed of flesh and bone.
 It probably happens due to the extra salty taste of sweat.

 If you have lumps on your feet, they might have the consistency of a chewy raw snack.
-But as dogs are clever, they would definitely think twice about biting their furless guardians.
-Therefore they would rather lick your feet instead.
+But dogs are clever, so they would think twice about biting their furless guardians.
+Therefore they would instead lick your feet.

 Isn’t it difficult to overlook a puppy caressing your feet?
-Your dog may have learned that licking your feet gets your interest.
-Especially if they want anything or would like to grab it.
+Your dog may have learned that licking your feet interests you, especially if they want anything or would like to grab it.

 Typically canines will glare at you and then wish to engage.
-But if they don’t succeed, they may use specific ways to catch your interest.
-This may include things like pawing at your hand, bopping their snout on your thigh.
-Or even licking your hands and feet.
+But they may use specific ways to catch your interest if they fail.
+This may include pawing at your hand or bopping their snout on your thigh, or even licking your hands and feet.